Team Silent

 Team Silent was a development team within Konami Computer Entertainment Tokyo (KCET), responsible for the first four games in the Silent Hill franchise by Konami released from 1999 to 2004.
 Later titles were developed by non-Japanese companies such as Climax Studios, Double Helix Games and Vatra Games.
-According to composer Akira Yamaoka, Team Silent consisted of staff members that had failed at other projects and originally intended to leave the company before the first Silent Hill game turned out to be a success.
 According to a Silent Hill: Homecoming artist, Team Silent was ultimately disbanded by Konami itself, because Konami wanted Western developers to make the games.
 KCET was merged into the parent company in April 2005.

-Key members of Team Silent include:
+Key members of Team Silent include (arranged by last name):